stephenson/just-content/README.md

 [DEMO](https://www.stephenson.dk) (not powered by Ghost yet, still in the process of moving my blog).

-[Download version 0.1 beta](https://github.com/stephenson/just-content/archive/v0.1-beta.zip), please provide feedback as [issues here on Github](https://github.com/stephenson/just-content/issues).
+[Download](https://github.com/stephenson/just-content/releases), please provide feedback as [issues here on Github](https://github.com/stephenson/just-content/issues).

 Come and help make it awesome!